davidson16807/tectonics.cpp/spike/models/genes/designing-an-evolutionary-model.md

 For most models, the number of grid cells within a raster can be anywhere between dex 3 and dex 4 and provide satisfactory results.
 This provides us with anywhere between dex 4 and dex 5 bytes to allocate between the number of niches and the size of the genotype.

 The number of niches is itself linear to the amount of effort we put in, since for each niche we need to derive a custom fitness function, and that could require extensive research and hairy debugging.
 Compare this to the amount of effort needed to expand the size of the genotype, which could amount to adding a new floating point number to a data structure.
 This means we have a good reason to prefer limiting the number of niches, rather than limiting the size of the genotype.
 A reasonable number of niches is anywhere between dex 1.0 and dex 1.5 considering the amount of effort involved.
 This means we should target anywhere between dex 2.5 bytes and dex 4.0 bytes to store a genotype.
-Even the lower bound sounds easy to work with, so we will choose to continue with our design process.
+Even the lower bound sounds easy to work with, so based on this, we choose to continue with our design process.

 We will next discuss what the model of a genotype might look like in memory.
 After that, we'll outline the ecological niches that we might consider and their fitness functions.